 In my last post, I showed off a very happy 2021 inauguration crochet scene, here.
 To recap the highlights, I made a whole lot of jubilant and competent people, diligently wearing masks (except when called upon to speak or sing.)

 When I showed it off on Facebook, friends asked me if I would do the insurrection next.
 No way, I thought.
 Crochet, almost by definition, makes sweet and adorable objects.
 How could you crochet murderous cruelty and delusion?

 But I couldn't let the idea go.
-In the late 70s/early 80s,, I lived in Washington DC, part of that time in a townhouse on Capitol Hill.
-Every morning, I walked to the Capitol, down the front steps, across the mall, and up to my office.
-Since then, I've had great affection for the Capitol, and for the visitors from far-flung places who I'd see touristing (verb?) on the mall.
-So the January 6 insurrection, defiling a place I loved, hit me hard.
+In the late 70s/early 80s, I lived in Washington DC, part of that time in a townhouse on Capitol Hill.
+Every morning, I walked a few blocks to the Capitol, up the back steps, down the front steps, across the Mall, and up to my office in Dupont Circle.
+I developed great affection for the Capitol and the Mall, and especially for the happy wandering tourists from far-flung places.
+So the January 6 insurrection, defiling a place I truly loved, hit me personally.

-He's best friends with hairy bullet vest guy, and they brought a ladder.
+He's best friends with bullet vest guy, and they brought a ladder.

 Gallows guy.
 The hat says "hate."

 They all need help; some need prison.
 Here's the lineup.